im220114a/se-summative-1-2025/README.md

 * Develop leadership competencies for future Scrum Masters or project leads.
 * Encourage balanced participation, as people who lead one day are more likely to actively support others on subsequent days.

 Until now, we’ve been choosing a facilitator informally—often deciding at the last minute.
 This spontaneous approach can catch team members off guard or unfairly shift the burden onto a few individuals.
-Our application provides a simple, efficient solution: it generates a random schedule for the entire week, ensuring each person on the product team knows in advance which day they’ll be leading the stand-up.
-In the future, the application could be enhanced to integrate with existing project management tools—such as Jira or Slack—to post daily reminders.
+This application provides a simple, efficient solution: it generates a random schedule for the entire week, ensuring each person on the product team knows in advance which day they’ll be leading the stand-up.
+In the future, the application could be enhanced to integrate with existing project management tools—such as Jira—to post daily reminders.
 However, currently the website produced is a minimum viable product.

 ## User Documentation
 This application is a three-step tool :